(inseparable) to die

 Some day I hope to pay off my student loans.

-The movie perked up a little at the end, but overall it was quite dull.
+The movie perked up a little at the end, but overall, it was pretty dull.

 Tom brought some flowers to Mary in the hospital.
 He was hoping to perk her up with them.
 Unfortunately, she is allergic to flowers.